psychemedia/pentrich-uprising/tellings/60_folly-at-folly-hall.md

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000082/18171202/009/0004
 Morning Chronicle - Tuesday 02 December 1817

 DIED.
 On the 1st of October, at Poughkeepsle, near New York, of dysentery, George D)awson, late of Huddersfield, clothier.
-He was one of the uoifortunate men implicated in the the disturbances at Huddersfield, and the person at whose house the notorious Mr. Oliver breakfasted on his political mission into that part of Yorkshire.
+He was one of the uoifortunate men implicated in the disturbances at Huddersfield, and the person at whose house the notorious Mr. Oliver breakfasted on his political mission into that part of Yorkshire.
 ```

 The names of those charged was as follows: